The genuine hamachi-2.exe file is a software component of LogMeIn by LogMeIn.

 Description: Hamachi-2.exe is not essential for the Windows OS and causes relatively few problems.
 The hamachi-2.exe file is located in a subfolder of "C:\Program Files".

 The program is not visible.
 The file is certified by a trustworthy company.
 The hamachi-2.exe file is not a Windows system file.
-The application can be removed using the Control Panel's Add\Remove programs applet.
-Hamachi-2.exe is a Verisign signed file.
+The hamachi-2.exe file is a Verisign signed file.
+The program can be removed using the Control Panel's Add\Remove programs applet.
 Hamachi-2.exe is able to monitor applications.
 Therefore the technical security rating is 18% dangerous, however you should also read the user reviews.

 Recommended: Identify hamachi-2.exe related errors